ABTSoftware/SciChart.Wpf.Examples/v5.x/Sandbox/UsefulExamples/Readme.md

 Demonstrates how to create a CustomCompositeAnnotation in SciChart WPF

+### Eliminating Flicker in DirectX Renderer

+Some users report flicker when the DirectX renderer is enabled.
+The [published workaround here](https://www.scichart.com/questions/question/flickering-chart) is implemented in this example to show you how to do it.

 ### Hit-Test and get Point 3D

 Demonstrates how to use the Hit-Test 3D API to retrieve a Point 3D by mouse click